ciricc/easyvk/README.md

 ### Streaming API

-With my SDK you can reate your streams by Streaming API.
-In 0.2 version i am added this feature in support list For connect to stream and create it, you need create own application on [vk.com/editapp?act=create](http://vk.com/editapp?act=create) page.
+With my SDK you can create your streams by Streaming API.

+From 0.2 version i am added this feature in support list.
+For connect to the stream and create it, you need create own application on [vk.com/editapp?act=create](http://vk.com/editapp?act=create) page.
 Then you need save your client_id and client_secret.
 And then, you can create stream with `streamingAPI()` method

 ```javascript